codi0/dweb-research/README.md

 ### A conceptual example

 A very simplified high-level view, from developer and end user perspectives, of how different protocols might be combined to form a decentralised infrastructure.
-This is meant as a starting point for discussion.
+This is meant as a starting point for discussion, not a finalised concept.

  <img src="https://raw.githubusercontent.com/codi0/codi0.github.io/main/assets/img/codi-example.png" width="100%">